 Hedgehogs should currently be hibernating in their winter nests, although they are not in fact sleeping but their metabolism has slowed almost to a standstill.
 If you see one lying out in the open, it is not hibernating but sick and in need of immediate help by getting it to the SSPCA or a rescue.

-Favourite sites for winter nests are under hedges and roots of trees, in piles of brushwood, inside compost heaps or in old rabbit burrows and underneath timber buildings and sheds.
-The nest itself is ramshackle in appearance but well constructed from old dry leaves, grass and other vegetation and can be up to 50 cms (20 inches) thick.
+Favourite sites for winter nests are under hedges and roots of trees, in piles of brushwood, inside compost heaps or in old rabbit burrows, and underneath timber buildings and sheds.
+The nest itself is ramshackle in appearance but well constructed from old dry leaves, grass, and other vegetation and can be up to 50cm (20 inches) thick.